-Wiyaala, which means “the doer” in her local Sissala dialect, is an independent musician entertainer from Funsi in the Upper West Region of Ghana.
-With her dancing, polyglot and engaged songs, Wiyaala sings an Africa that is both modern and rural.
+Wiyaala, which means “the doer” in her local Sissala language, is a charismatic musician entertainer from Funsi in the Upper West Region of Ghana.
+An irrepressible extrovert since childhood, Wiyaala is an award winning African star who never fails to excite and inspire love.
+With her dancing, polyglot and engaged songs, Wiyaala performs an Africa that is both modern and traditional.

-Wiyaala's music references West African Folk traditions and contemporary Afro-Pop, sometimes evoking comparisons with African divas Mariam Makeeba, Brenda Fassie and Angelique Kidjo.
+Wiyaala's music references West African Folk traditions and contemporary Afro-Pop, sometimes evoking comparisons with African stars such as Mariam Makeeba, Brenda Fassie and Angelique Kidjo.

 The second of four sisters and thanks to her musical mother, Wiyaala was spared the horrors of FGM and child marriage whilst attracting attention as a child entertainer, dancer, artist and footballer despite growing up in a patriarchal society often hostile to artistic growth.

 In 2012, she travelled to the capital city Accra and won the Vodafone Icons Reality Show.
-Since being discovered by Rita Ray of BBC’s Global Beats in 2014, Wiyaala has emerged as one of Ghana’s leading personalties and international touring artists representing Ghana Africa at prestigious events, media and festivals all over the world, including the Commonwealth Games 2018 in Australia, The African Union in Addis Ababa, WOMAD UK, Green Man, Kendal Calling, Shambala and the Timitar Festival in Morocco.
-In 2014 Wiyaala was the first Ghanaian artist to chart on Billboard since Osibisa in the 1970's with her 2014 FIFA World Cup Song "Go Go Black Stars".
-She has released two albums "Wiyaala" (2014) and "Sissala Goddess" (2108) with a third "Yaga Yaga" due in 2022.
-Wiyaala is also a member of the international female group GRRRL.
+Since being discovered by Rita Ray of BBC’s Global Beats in 2014, Wiyaala has become one of Ghana’s leading media personalties representing Ghana and Africa at events and festivals around the world.
+Wiyaala has performed for Kamala Harris, vice president of the USA and at the Commonwealth Games 2018, The African Union in Addis Ababa, SummerStage 2022 in New York, WOMAD UK and many more.
+In 2014, Wiyaala was the first Ghanaian artist to chart on Billboard since Osibisa in the 1970's with her 2014 FIFA World Cup Song "Go Go Black Stars".
+She has released two albums "Wiyaala" (2014) and "Sissala Goddess" (2108).
+In 2022 Wiyaala was admitted as a Voting Member of The Recording Academy (Grammies)

 GACA - Ghana Against Child Abuse